IsmaelMartinez/model-selector/CONTRIBUTING.md

-# Contributing to Model Selector
+# Contributing to AI Model Advisor

-Thank you for your interest in contributing to the Model Selector project!
+Thank you for your interest in contributing to the AI Model Advisor project!

 ## Getting Started